Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 5 Most Common Chargeback Scams

 THE SCAM: The buyer makes a purchase and receives the item ordered.
-The buyer then calls the bank to claim it never arrived.
+They then call the bank to claim it never arrived.

 HOW IT’S DONE: This can work in a few ways.
-One common tactic is for a cardholder to purchase an item, but use a shipping address that’s wrong or doesn’t exist.
+One common tactic is for a cardholder to make the purchase, but use a shipping address that’s wrong or doesn’t exist.

 The carrier can’t deliver the order and marks it as undeliverable.
-However, before returning the item to you, the shipper may call the customer, who provides the correct address at that point.
-The package is successfully delivered… but that doesn’t stop the cardholder from calling the bank and claiming they did not receive the order.
+However, before returning the item to you, the shipper may call the “customer.”
+The scammer provides their correct address at that point.
+The package is successfully delivered… but that doesn’t stop the cardholder from calling the bank and claiming the order was sent to the wrong address.

-THE SCAM: A buyer requests a refund, then files a chargeback before the refund can be finalized, resulting in a double refund.
+THE SCAM: A buyer requests a refund, then files a chargeback before the refund can be finalized.
+The result?
+A double refund.

-HOW IT’S DONE: A fraudster tracks a product they had returned to you and then files a chargeback just before you receive the item, claiming the return was not processed.
-If you actually process the refund, the scammer may end up with a double refund
+HOW IT’S DONE: A fraudster tracks a product they had returned to you.
+Just before you actually receive the return, though, they file a chargeback, claiming the return was not processed.
+Because you’re unaware of this (there’s a reason they wait until the last minute to dispute), you actually process the refund normally.
+It doesn’t always work, but the scammer may end up with both a return refund and a chargeback refund.

-Another way this works is that the consumer contacts the bank and initiates a dispute.
-The same customer then contacts you and requests a refund.
-You want to avoid a chargeback, so you issue the refund…not realizing they already filed one.
+Another way this works is that the cardholder contacts the bank first and initiates a dispute.
+They then call you and request a refund.
+You want to avoid a chargeback, so you issue the refund… not realizing they already filed one.

-THE SCAM: Claiming a subscription was canceled, despite the customer not having gone through the official process to end a subscription.
+THE SCAM: Claiming a subscription was canceled, despite the customer not having gone through the official process to end it.

-HOW IT’S DONE: Your customer claims you billed their credit card after they canceled the service.
-Perhaps they meant to cancel or didn’t, or they believed the subscription had been canceled.
-The result is the same either way: the customer uses the chargeback process as a way to end a service agreement.
+HOW IT’S DONE: Your customer claims you billed their credit card after they canceled the service, leveraging the chargeback process as a way to end a service agreement and potentially get refunded for some (or all) of the subscription price.

 In a typical example, a fraudster uses an online service for several months, then contacts the bank and files a chargeback for the full amount paid, saying the service should have been canceled.
-Recurring billing scams for physical items work similarly: the cardholder waits for the shipment to arrive and then claims the subscription has been canceled.
+Recurring billing scams for physical items work similarly.
+The cardholder waits for the shipment to arrive, then claims the subscription has been canceled.
 The scammer gets the merchandise and a refund while you simply get burned.

 Did you know: you can stop disputes before they become chargebacks?
 Chargebacks911® has the broadest chargeback alerts network available.
 Click to learn more.REQUEST A DEMO